nesi/oceananigans.jl-on-mahuika/README.md

-# oceananigans.jl-on-mahuika
-How to run Oceananigans.jl on Mahuika ( CPU/GPU)
+# How to run Oceananigans.jl on Mahuika ( CPU/GPU)